• Summary

 nesses to submit annual reports on the impact of artificial intelli-

-gence on hiring and business practices
+gence on hiring and the nature of artificial intelligence use

 The People of the State of New York, represented in Senate and Assem-